ankeetmaini/blog/content/posts/planning-checklist.md

 </div>

-## 3. prepare plan with sequencing, owners and known risks
+## 3. prepare a plan with sequencing, owners and known risks
 <table>
 <tbody>
 <tr>